geoscript/geoscript-js/doc/api/feature/featurecollection.rst

 .. function:: FeatureCollection.forEach

+    Call a function with each feature in this collection.

-    :arg callback: ``Function`` A function to be called with each feature.
+    :arg callback: :class:`Function` A function to be called with each feature.
         The callback will receive two arguments: the :class:`feature.Feature` and the current index.
+If the function returns ``false``, iteration will stop.

     .. code-block:: javascript